d0zme/d0z-medium/_posts/2020-10-03-what-is-managed-cloud.md

 This would be opposed to the idea of having one dedicated server (or a virtual private server), in which you want everything hosted at a static location.

 When you have **“managed cloud hosting”**, you are renting out distributed computing resources from a provider, and they are in charge of uptime & security.
-Billing arrangements are made monthly, as opposed to renting out hourly slices, and the management part is left in your hands.
+Billing arrangements are made monthly, as opposed to renting out hourly slices, and the management part is out of your hands.

 ## Advantages of Cloud Hosting